willie68/ReCoS-Remote-Command-Service/README.md

 ##### Philips Hue Lights and Scenes

-2 Commandos for controlling philips hue lights and groups.
+2 Commandos for controlling Philips hue lights and groups.

 `type`: `PHUELIGHTS`